sgodfrey66/Polls_and_press/part_02/readme.md

 # Part 2

-Due: August 29, 2017
+Due: November 15, 2017

 ### Overview

-In this section you will provide a thorough outline of your project, including the goal of your predictive model and the data you will use to explore that model.
+In this section you will update us on your project, including the project you have chosen, an extensive outline of EDA and modeling to date, the goal of your predictive model, and the data you will use to explore that model.

+### Your data must be fully in hand by this point OR you must have a solid, achievable plan to do so that has been communicated to your local instructor AND at least one global instructor.

 **Goal**: A Jupyter Notebook outlining your project's goals, methods, models, and EDA.

----

 ### Requirements

-We expect a formatted and complete Jupyter Notebook by 9:00 AM on Tuesday, August 29 which accomplishes the following:
+We expect a formatted and complete Jupyter Notebook by end of class on November 15, 2017 which accomplishes the following:

+- Identifies which of the three proposals you outlined in your lightning talk you have chosen
 - Articulates the main goal of your project
 - Outlines your proposed methods and models
 - Defines the risks & assumptions of your data
 - Revises initial goals & success criteria, as needed
 - Performs & summarizes the EDA of your data

-**Note**: We expect you to have your data in hand by this point and to have completed some EDA.
-Having your data ready to go sets you up for success in the remaining three portions of the Capstone Project.

 ### Necessary Deliverables / Submission

- - Materials must be presented in a Jupyter Notebook stored within a repository on your personal (*not* GA) GitHub
+ - Materials must be presented in a Jupyter Notebook stored within a repository on your personal (*not* GA) GitHub.
+Please submit a link to this repository by end of day to [this google form](https://goo.gl/forms/W4cU06SjDmX1MMnd2).